sendinblue/APIv3-go-library/docs/ResellerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateChildDomain**
-> UpdateChildDomain(ctx, body, childIdentifier, domainName)
+> UpdateChildDomain(ctx, childIdentifier, domainName, updateChildDomain)
 Update the sender domain of reseller's child based on the childIdentifier and domainName passed

 ### Required Parameters